-- 1. A contract awarded by a contracting authority to another legal person shall fall outside the scope of this Directive where the following cumulative conditions are fulfilled: - (a) the contracting authority exercises over the legal person concerned a control which is similar to that which it exercises over its own departments. - (b) at least 90% of the activities of that legal person are carried out for the controlling contracting authority or for other legal persons controlled by that contracting authority.
+- 1. A contract awarded by a contracting authority to another legal entity governed by private or public law shall fall outside the scope of this Directive where the following cumulative conditions are fulfilled: - (a) the contracting authority exercises over the legal entity concerned a control which is similar to that which it exercises over its own departments. - (b) at least 85% of the activities of that legal entity are carried out for the controlling contracting authority or for other legal entities controlled by that contracting authority.